williamswalsh/junit_testing_principles_practices_patterns/README_PART_4.md

   - This approach assumes there are no side effects
   - also called functional testing - side-effect-free programming
   - e.g. assertEquals(5, returnedResult)
+  - return values can be immutable value objects
 - state based
   - verifying the state of the system after an operation
   - tests verify the "final" state